George Malcolm Thomson (journalist)

-George Malcolm Thomson (1899–1996) was a Scottish journalist and publicist for Scottish nationalism.
+George Malcolm Thomson OBE (1899–1996) was a Scottish journalist and publicist for Scottish nationalism.
 He is now best known for the sectarian slant he adopted the 1930s, aimed at Irish-Scots, and as an activist working on behalf of the Scottish Party.
 His biographer George McKechnie wrote "His modern Scottish reputation is grounded almost exclusively on his obsessive campaigns against Irish Catholics."

 Life

 He was born in Leith on 2 August 1899 into a Presbyterian family, the eldest son of the journalist Charles Thomson and his wife Mary.
 His parents belonged to the United Free Church.
 He attended Daniel Stewart's College from age 10, and was a student at Edinburgh University from 1919 to 1922.
 In his final university year, he founded with another undergraduate, Roderick Watson Kerr, the Porpoise Press.

 Kerr in 1922 went to work on The Scotsman, and in 1926 moved to the Liverpool Daily Post.
 The same year, following his marriage, Thomson moved to London to work as a journalist, and write books.
 His early books attracted the attention of Lord Beaverbrook, and he joined Beaverbrook Newspapers in 1931.
 He acted as Principal Private Secretary to Beaverbrook, who was in government during World War II.

 In 1990 Thomson was awarded an OBE for services to journalism.
 He died in June 1996, in Hampstead.